-In the year 2005 the Belmond Fire Department celebrated a huge milestone; One hundred twenty-five years of serving the city of Belmond and rural communities with volunteer firefighters giving their "all" through these years.
-This celebration was held in the newly erected (2003) "state of the art" fire station with invitations extended to present and former firemen.
+In the year 2005, the Belmond Fire Department celebrated a huge milestone; One hundred twenty-five years of serving the City of Belmond and rural communities with volunteer firefighters giving their "all" through these years.
+This celebration was held in the fire station with invitations extended to present and former firemen.
 Those who gathered that night had only to look back on the past 125 years and the accomplishments that have been made to give thanks to those 20 to 25 men who had the foresight to organize and become a fire department in Belmond, Iowa.

 Since 1880 the Fire Department has been in existence and from the very beginning to the present time, the volunteers are unsalaried and do not charge for their services.
 These men who formed the first fire department were known as the "Belmond Fire Company No. 1."
 They too would be proud of the progress that has been made since those early days.